Was the flashing light really

 Armed with this new lead, I returned to Rendlesham Forest in 1998 October.
 Scouting around at the forest edge, I discovered something that I had not appreciated previously: the top of the lighthouse peeps through a gap between distant trees, and can be seen directly from only a limited area of the forest.
 Remarkably enough, when I was positioned so that I could see the lighthouse through the gap in the distant tree line, the farmhouse lay right in front of me, in the same line of sight, just as Halt had described it as lining up with the flashing UFO.

-Col Halt’s view
+Col Halt’s view from the forest edge

 The photograph I took on that occasion has been published in various places, but at that time the trees were still in full leaf and the crop in the field had just been harvested, quite different from the situation in the dead of winter when Halt and his men chased their flashing UFO across this field.
 To get a better idea of what Halt might have seen, I returned to the site on 2005 April 3 in the company of fellow researcher Dave Clarke when there was less foliage around, this time armed with a digital camera, and captured the view below.
 The upper image is the full-frame view with the lighthouse circled; the lower one is a portion of the same frame enlarged.
 These photographs demonstrate once and for all that the lighthouse was not ’30 degrees off to the right’ as Col Halt has since claimed (see next page).
 He evidently mistook another light for the lighthouse – very likely the Shipwash lightship, which lay in the direction he described.